Paneer is a soft cheese used in Ayurveda as an easy-to-digest protein.

-For those who are vegetarian or wanting to use lighter forms of protein than meat, paneer can be a nice addition to your diet.
+For those who are vegetarian or want to use lighter forms of protein than meat, paneer can be a nice addition to your diet.
 When compressed, it can have a texture similar to tofu and will often take on the flavors of the dish it is cooked with.
 Paneer is also one of the food options for the Be Your Best Cleanse.
-And for those of you in my community, don’t forget the special cleanse offer through 1-31-17.

 While you can buy paneer at most Indian grocery stores, it is very simple to make.
 I call it one of my “cooking in the background” foods because I often make it while I’m doing other cooking.

 Since this is a dairy product, it is considered heavier.
 As such, it is best for vata and pitta pacifying but can be used by kapha constitutions in small amounts.

 You will simply be bringing some organic whole milk to a slow boil, adding an acid agent to curdle the milk, strain the whey, press, and voila – you have paneer!